 A series specifically designed by a doula and a former birth assistant for families birthing at a birth center.
 Attended by midwives with a family-centered approach, this home-like, low-tech setting is a great option for those looking for a physiological birth experience.

-Taught over three consecutive weeks, this series will equip expectant families with a thorough understanding of labor.
+Taught over three days, this series will equip expectant families with a thorough understanding of labor.
 With plenty of practice time, birth partners are empowered to become the best support people they can be.
 Let us help you walk into the birth experience with confidence and awareness!!

 - Getting ready to birth at a birth center

 - Role of hormones in the labor process

 - Key physical and emotional signs of labor

 - Redefining labor pain

 - Relevance of having the right labor environment